Qubic-World/qubic-howto/README.md

 At number 1 we're specifying how many cores or threads should be mining (in the end Computor Nodes will do other tasks, before that we'll need 676 computors), read you manual from cpu to check.
 For now best results are (total threads - 3 threads, but its also machine dependent so play with it, some systems its better to do cores - 2), for now we leave computing threads as 1.

-At number 2 we need to specify our secret seed, '''make a 55 lowercase password and share it with no one anytime''' you are responsible for your own password and no one else.
+At number 2 we need to specify our secret [seeds](#code-seeds), '''make a 55 lowercase password and share it with no one anytime''' you are responsible for your own password and no one else.
 Write it down save it somewhere where noboby can find it, dont loose it..
 We cant say this enough.

 At number 3 we're going to setup our router settings (log in to your router to see if settings are matching, when you wanna run a public node make sure you forwarding port 21841 en disabling firewall settings and check if port is open.
 Enter the values as they are in your router also dont forget to specify public IP its necessary your're having a static IP address as a computor.